FinalworkDigX/SpringbootManager/docs.md

 <br/>

 ## System Monitoring [To Top ^](#summary)
 This only exists in Web Socket.

-It serves to send server updates to the administration panel.
+This endpoint broadcasts Server information every 5 seconds.
+This will primarily be used by the Administration panel.

 <h3 id="sysMon-ws">Web Sockets</h3>